 |New Mexico||2||505||719, 505,715|

-The San Antonio mountain D-STAR repeater is configured with the following settings:
+The San Antonio mountain D-STAR repeater is configured as follows:

 - RPT1: KF5PFO B